populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 </p>
 </details>

-**Q22:** This effect is more pronounced in some populaiton (CEU in humans, verus, ellioti and scweinfurhii in chimpanzees), can you guess why is that?
+**Q22:** This effect is more pronounced in some populaitons (CEU in humans, verus, ellioti and scweinfurhii in chimpanzees), can you guess why is that?

 <details><summary>click to see answer</summary>
 <p>

-	These popualtions have less diversity, so the increase in the actual number of observed heterozygotes with respect to the expected when pooled together with the more diverse populations is higher than in the more diverse YRI and troglodytes populations in humans and chimpanzees, respectively.
+	These popualtions have less diversity, so the increase in the actual number of observed homozygous sites with respect to the expected when pooled together with the more diverse populations is higher than in the more diverse populations (YRI and troglodytes populations in humans and chimpanzees, respectively).

 </p>